 The way I lowed my pill bug population was by trapping them, I used yogurt containers, use a hole punch and punch several holes in the side rim of the top, put about an inch of soapy water in the cup, bury the yogurt container level with the ground, place a board on top with a slight gap, you need to check this daily because it will fill up very fast.

 On several occasions I have had annuals virtually wiped out in a day or two by pillbugs.
 They love zinnias and petunias -- even marigolds.
 It took me a long time to figure out that pillbugs were the culprit, but now there is no doubt.
-Because I am reluctant to use insecticides, I have been going out several times a day and squashing them by hand. (small garden) This seems to help, but I want to try diatomaceous earth as well.
-Thanks for the suggestion.

 I found this article in the internet, I have not tried it as of yet, but I am looking forward, especially to the spider.